Archive for Live Shark’s eye

 I was enjoying all the signs of a beautiful life on our islands.
 I picked up this gorgeous KINGS CROWN (above) then realized it was full of life and health so I was happy I scooped up so much sand with “him”.
 He went right on his merry way when I put him gently back where I found him.
 The Gulf of Mexico was so full of life!
 I found a live SHARK’S EYE too…

 There were lots of live PEAR WHELKS too…

 And live KEY HOLE SAND DOLLARS.
 Did you notice I put the whole common name of this SAND DOLLAR?
 Sine we found those cutie tiny SAND DOLLARS in Thailand, I’ve been trying to figure out what type they are… when I realized that I’ve never said which ones ours are that we find here in SouthWest Florida.
 KEY HOLE SAND DOLLARS!

 In the next photo of this same LIGHTNING WHELK, I wanted show you how much lighter the other side was but do you see that little string on my left hand ?
 While on our trip to Thailand, we were blessed by a Monk who wrapped this string with a knot around our wrists.
 I was told it was called a “spiritual line” and we are to wear it until it falls off and not to cut it off.
 It is for good luck, good health and to remind us every day that today is special so live it that way.
 I immediately thought of those strings I used to tie around my finger to remind me to do something.
 So every day now when I look at this string on my wrist I am reminded that today is a gift.

 PS- I’ll show lots of more photos of Thailand soon!

-I saw something unusual halfway buried in the sand near the Sanibel lighthouse in front of Seaside Inn at low tide.
+I saw something unusual halfway buried in the sand near the Sanibel lighthouse at low tide.
 I reached down to find a large ball of meaty slime… which turned out to be a SHARK’S EYE MOON SNAIL very much alive.